Published: Aug 10, 2023

 The healthcare staffing shortage has left many providers with a skeleton crew often made up of their most loyal staff.
 While loyalty has its benefits, we’ve found that these employees can get entrenched in their trusted processes and known technology.
 They were hired on as billers and made their way up to revenue cycle manager or director.
 After enduring chaos starting from the federal rollout of the EMR mandate in 2009, they may resist the idea of new technology or yet another platform.

-And yet…healthcare leaders repeat that new technology is one of the few solutions for optimizing revenue and navigating the healthcare staffing shortage.
+And yet…healthcare leaders repeat that integrating new technology is imperative for optimizing revenue and navigating the healthcare staffing shortage.
+Advisory McKinsey & Co. foresees “AI, traditional machine learning, and deep learning are projected to result in net savings of up to $360 billion in healthcare spending.”
 We discuss technology’s potential to capture more revenue and ease staff burden ahead.

 Payer-related sources of underpayments